Frequently Asked Questions

 You can call us at (617) 523-1500 or email firstname.lastname@example.org to set up a consultation for our Boston office.
 You can also request a consultation on our website and one of our staff members will be in touch with you about setting up a meeting.

-We charge $150 for a consultation with William Joyce, and $100 for a consultation with one of our associates.
+We charge $200 for a consultation with William Joyce, and $150 for a consultation with one of our associates.
 At the consultation, we will review your history and your immigration options.
 We ask that this fee is paid at the time you schedule your consultation in order to reserve that time on our calendars.
+If you require an interpreter, there is an additional $50 fee.
+We can provide qualified interpreters in Portuguese, Spanish, French, Mandarin, Haitian Creole, and Russian.

 You should bring any documentation that you have from immigration authorities with you to your consultation, including passports, copies of previous applications, and notices from immigration.
 If you have criminal history, you should also bring your documentation from criminal court to your consultation.
 This will help us determine what has happened in your case in the past, and what your options are in the future.